RD3486/IM_Robot/README.md

 where the python code uses it to create the occupancy grid.
 The python code then moves the robot through the arduino interface.

 The inverse sensor model used is as follows:
--The probability of an empty grid is 0.1.
+*The probability of an empty grid is 0.1.
--The probability of an occupied grid is 0.8.
+*The probability of an occupied grid is 0.8.
--The probability of grid which can be occupied or be empty is 0.5.
+*The probability of grid which can be occupied or be empty is 0.5.